Annual Investment Allowance (AIA) - What is Annual Investment Allowance?

 This brings his total claim for the year to £147,500.

-How do I report this claim on a Profit and Loss report or a balance sheet?
+How do I report this claim on a balance sheet?

 The equipment you've purchased and made a claim for will naturally depreciate in value, so you'll need to figure out how long you're planning to use it before you decide to replace it with a newer version, and divide the amount you paid by the number of years it'll be in service.

-As an example, if you purchased computer equipment for an office for £10,000 and estimate that you'll be using them for 4 years before replacing them with newer models, then you'd divide £10,000 by 4 and put down £2000 as a depreciation expense.
+As an example, if you purchased computer equipment for an office for £10,000 and estimate that you'll be using them for 4 years before replacing them with newer models, then you'd divide £10,000 by 4 and put down £2000 as a depreciation expense to appear on your balance sheet.
 This method is known as reduced balance depreciation.

 When your tax is calculated for that year, your depreciation expense is included along with your capital allowance (in this case all £10,000).
 However, in years 2, 3, and 4 your depreciation cost would also be added in, but there would be now capital allowance to claim.
 The idea of capital allowance is to help with cashflow when a business is in its infancy- not a perpetual tax break.